Staff - ACG Senior College

 Kerry-Ann gained her Bachelor of Fine Arts degree majoring in Photography and Printmaking at Canterbury University, her Diploma of Teaching at the then, Auckland College of Education in 1990 and her Masters degree from Auckland University in 1998.
 She joined Senior College in 2003 as a teacher of Art and Photography.
 In 2004 she introduced the Cambridge AS History of Art programme.
 Prior to Senior College, Kerry-Ann taught at Epsom Girls Grammar School as Head of Photography from 1991 until 1999.
 After leaving to pursue her own photographic practice, Kerry-Ann was a long term relieving teacher at Northcote College and Baradene College from 2001 until 2003.
 "The attraction of Senior College for me is the independent and committed students that we have the privilege to teach.
 The atmosphere of the College is unique.
 Teachers and students have an easy rapport in a studious environment and the focus is always on the individual."

-Nick Duirs - Music; Faculty Co-ordinator
+Nick Duirs - IB Co-ordinator and Head of Arts Department

 Nick Duirs joined ACG Senior College in 2005 as a teacher of both Music and Geography.
 As of 2007 he has exclusively taught Music and was recently appointed as Faculty Coordinator for the Arts.
 Mr. Duirs commenced his teaching career in 1996 and has gained a great deal of experience working with exceptional colleagues and students in schools in Auckland, the Waikato and in Harrow, North London.
 His musical career has encompassed education, performance and musical direction across a broad range of musical styles and contexts.
 Nick is a versatile and experienced pianist and singer.
 He has worked with a number of Auckland's leading musicians recording albums and performing throughout New Zealand and at festivals and concerts in Canada, the USA, the UK, Singapore and South Korea.
 In addition to his teaching responsibilities Nick is responsible for the musical direction of the annual Senior College musical.
 He also coordinates and directs other musical ensembles and activities as part of the school's co-curricular programme.
 In 2008 he accompanied a group of Senior College students on a tour of Europe, at the end of which he attended the International Society of Music Education conference in Bologna, Italy.